BorisPlaton/localstack-example/README.md

 Firstly, make preparations that are in the [Setup](#Setup).

-Start application locally calling the `app-up` command.
-Before this, load `.env.local` file to your shell:
+Start the application locally by calling the `app-up` command.
+Before this, load the `.env.local` file to your shell:
 ```shell
 $ source .env.local
 $ app-up